-1. Are your proposals going to affect any people or groups of people with protected characteristics?
+^{1.} Are your proposals going to affect any people or groups of people with protected characteristics?
 Please explain the impact, the evidence you have used and any action you are taking below.

 Protected Characteristics Describe any positive impacts your proposal has on the protected characteristic Describe any negative impacts your proposal has on the protected characteristic What has been/will be done to mitigate any negative impacts or better contribute to positive impacts?
-Age The schemes have been developed through collaboration with County Councillors, Town and Community Councillors and business representaives on the Business Resillience Forum.
-The aim of the proposals is to ensure our High Streets are safe for shoppers to return and support local busineses.
+Age The aim of the proposals is to ensure our High Streets are safe for shoppers to return and support local busineses.
 Pedestrian routes will be widened where possible at pinch points to allow social distancing and queuing.
 Where kerblines will be in the middle of footways, they will be painted red to highlight the level change.
 The proposal will allow communities to safely access local shops, which will benefit those who are without internet access/capability to shop, or who are lonely and would benefit from safely seeing other people.
-There is a potential negative perception that older pedestrians and motorists might be confused by the changes.
-Some on-street parking will be lost to pedestrianise areas or to provie parklets or seating areas for businesses to provide outdoor trading.
-We will ensure that accessible and convenient parking close to High Streets remains available in alternative locations.
-Live feedback will be invited so that schemes can be tweaked, changed or removed as appropriate.
+The changes proposed on Station Road at Beaufort Square will provide improved pedestrian connection between High Street and St Marys Street, as well as access to other shops and facilities off the main High Street.
+The scheme narrows down the highway to create a shorter crossing point supported by a raised platform and a 20mph limit to There is a potential negative perception that older pedestrians and motorists might be confused by the changes.
+We will ensure that accessible and convenient parking close to High Streets remains available and created additional blue badge parking close to the High Street as well as maintaining access to the blue badge parking on Bank Street.
+Pedestrians may find the removal of the formal crossing and new arrangements at Beaufort Square different to what they have been used to and initially prefer a controlled system however it is expected that with time the changes will be seen as positive and introduce a more pedestrian friendly arrangement mirroring how the junction is currently used and reflecting the change in higherarch of pedestrians over motor Live feedback is invited so that schemes can be tweaked, changed or removed as appropriate.
 Proportionate signage will seek to provide clarity and guidance.
 Most public toilets are managed by the Town or Community Council or Cadw.
 Where possible, they remain open for use with appropriate hygiene adaptations.
 Parklets and planters provide additional street seating allowing people with limited mobility to rest and people with no outdoor space at home a safe outdoor space to meet family and friends when lockdown rules permit.
 Individuals will be responsible for ensuring good personal hygiene and maintaining social distancing.
+A Safety Audit will be undertaken on the highway changes at Beaufort Square.